chouseknecht/minishift-up-role/README.md

 ## Example Playbook

 Below is a sample playbook that includes all of the default parameters.
-You'll find this exact example in [files/minishift-up.yml](files/minishift-up.yml):
+You'll find this exact example in the root of the project tree.

 ```
 ---